gasparka/thesis/docs/pyha.rst

     RTL view of moving average (Intel Quartus RTL viewer)

-:numref:`mavg_rtl` shows the synthesized result of this work, as expexted it **looks** very similiar to the sliding sum RTL.

 Simulation/Testing
 ^^^^^^^^^^^^^^^^^^

 MA is an optimal solution for performing matched filtering of rectangular pulses :cite:`dspbook`.
 This is important for communication systems, :numref:`mavg_matched` shows an example of (a) digital signal is corrupted with noise.
-MA with window length equal to samples per symbol can recover the signal from the noise (b).
+MA with window length equal to samples per symbol recovering the signal from the noise (b).

 .. _mavg_matched: